 1. User-centric content marketing

-Long gone are those days when FMCG brands marketed their products on mass channels by only talking about their attributes.
+Gone are the days when FMCG brands marketed their products on mass channels by only talking about their attributes.
 With the advent of digital marketing, their strategies have changed drastically.
 Through user-centric content marketing for FMCG, brands can drive engagement among consumers and build strong communities.
 Smart use of content marketing techniques is essential for FMCG brands to effectively promote their products and establish their authority in the market.

 Incorporating SEO-friendly content is also important because it drives consumers to the brand’s website, making them more aware of what is on offer.
 SEO content also helps consumers find brands when they search for a related need, offering these companies credibility in that domain.